Students

 Program Overview

-The Africana Studies graduate certificate program equips students to work skillfully in diverse environments, particularly in education, law, government, and law enforcement.
-You'll gain familiarity with the historical, cultural, economic, and political issues central to the Africana experience.
+The Africana studies graduate certificate program is designed for those interested in working skillfully and appropriately in diverse environments, especially in education, law, government, law enforcement, and globalization.
+The required coursework will give students familiarity with the essential social, historical, cultural, economic, and political background issues central to the Africana experience.

 • Human Services and the Black Community